Skip to main content

 Reviewed PRs

-Total number of pull requests reviewed by GitStream AI per day.
-Use this metric to understand the coverage of AI reviews over time.
-A high number indicates broad review coverage, while a drop may signal configuration gaps or reduced developer activity.
+The number of unique pull requests that received at least one GitStream AI review during the selected timeframe.
+Use this metric to track the breadth of AI review coverage over time.
+A higher number means more PRs are benefiting from AI review, while a drop may point to configuration gaps or reduced PR activity.

 Potential Issues Identified

-The number of potential issues flagged by GitStream AI per day.
-This reflects the total volume of findings across all categories (bugs, readability, performance, etc.).
-A high number suggests many areas for improvement, while trends over time can help you measure overall code health.
+The number of potential issues identified by GitStream AI during the selected timeframe.
+This reflects the total findings across all categories (bugs, readability, performance, etc.).
+A higher count indicates more opportunities for improvement, while tracking trends over time helps assess overall code quality.

 Issues Resolved